Uncertainty Estimation of Transformers' Predictions via Topological Analysis of the Attention Matrices: Results

-We highlight the key features of compared methods on the example of English-language benchmark.
+We highlight the key features of compared methods on the example of EnCoLA benchmark.
 The graph \ref{fig:final_arc} shows the Accuracy Rejection curves for the two basic methods, the Oracle upper estimate and our topological method using cross-barcodes.
 Firstly, the Accuracy Rejection curve for our method lies above the corresponding curves of the base methods and reaches a constant value earlier.
 Secondly, the main interest in practice is the initial part of the curve with rejection rate in $[0, 0.2]$.
-For the topological method, this section is convex, while for the basic methods, the character of the initial sections is closer to linear.
-In practical application, convexity is preferable, since it means a noticeable increase in metric when only a small number of objects are removed.
+For the topological method, this part is convex, while for the baselines, beginning part of curves are almost linear.
+In practical application, convexity is preferable, since it means a noticeable increase in metric with only a small potion of test instances removed.